Tips for teaching yourself music 1

 1. Patience and Persistence

 Once we pick up an instrument, we want to master it quickly.
-This is why people often give up learning instruments midway.
-It takes a lot of practice to acquire such a skill, and persistence is a must if one wants to learn an instrument.
-One has to be patient with themselves and remember to push through the days when they are about to give up and remind themselves of why they started and how far they’ve come along.
-As time will pass, a new skill will be in your oeuvre.
+This is why people often give up learning tools midway.
+It takes a lot of practice to acquire such a skill, and persistence is necessary to learn an instrument.
+One has to be patient with themselves, remember to push through the days when they are about to give up, and remind themselves of why one started and how far one have come.
+As time passes, a new skill will be in your oeuvre.

 2. Practice